Actindo-AG/Documentation/POS/Overview/01_General.md

 # General information

 With the cloud-based POS system of the *Actindo Core1 Platform*, you not only control your online channels via Actindo, but can also easily integrate your offline stores.
-The *POS* (POS) module enables digital and centralized management of your physical stores directly through the platform, dissolving obstructive boundaries between digital and classic commerce.
+The *POS* module enables digital and centralized management of your physical stores directly through the platform, dissolving obstructive boundaries between digital and classic commerce.

 This documentation refers to the *POS* module version <!--?-->2.2.6.
-There may be differences in the UI, features and operation if your DataHub module is installed in a different version.
+There may be differences in the UI, features and operation if your *DataHub* module is installed in a different version.

 ## Benefits